gnudeep/Embracing-RISC-V/README.md

 # ICTer2023 Workshop - Embracing-RISC-V

-In this workshiop participants will get an introduction to RISC-V architecture, hands-on tutorial to build a simple OS kernel, bootloader, and hardware interfacing.
+In this workshiop participants will get an introduction to [RISC-V architecture](https://riscv.org/about/), hands-on tutorial to build a simple OS kernel, bootloader, and hardware interfacing.

 In the hands-on tutorial we build a simple boot loader and boot [StarFive VisionFive2](https://www.starfivetech.com/en/site/boards) board.

 To follow this tutorial, participants need a Linux machine with a Internet connection.
-* Perefered OS: Ubuntu LTS 64bit.
+* Perefered OS: Ubuntu 22.04 LTS 64 bit.
-* Machine or a laption with a USB port.
+* Machine or a laptop with a USB port.

 To build binaries, we need to [setup the GNU tool chain](tool-chain-setup.md).